Recently in Denver Art Exhibitions Category

 Paintings by Belgian artist Michael Borremans at the Museum of Contemporary Art Denver.

-The show called Looking for the face I had before the world was made is six-different exhibitions by six artists (or artist teams) that opened Jan.
+The show called Looking for the face I had before the world was made is six-different exhibitions by six artists that opened Jan.
 29 at the Museum of Contemporary Art Denver.
 Borremans' paintings, about 10, are in the main floor gallery.

 MCA01.jpg